Menu Close

 Building on the summer 2015 aquaculture workshop (described below), Seatone provided planning and facilitation support to a diverse array of stakeholders—including permitting agencies, conservation non-profits, scientists and other government authorities—who gathered to explore the AquaModel as a potential decision-support tool that may improve the permitting review process for offshore aquaculture in the Southern California Bight (SCB).
 The second day of the event, designed specifically for agencies with permitting authority or other interests in offshore aquaculture in the region, explored current levels of regulatory confidence held by permitting agencies.
 Read the final workshop series report that is expected to inform ongoing collaboration and potential development of offshore aquaculture development in the SCB.

-Planning and Facilitation of a National Workshop on Artificial Reefs in US Waters
+National Workshop on Artificial Reefs in US Waters

 NOAA Fisheries and Atlantic States Marine Fisheries Commission